byui-cs/CS345-course/week01/team.md

 # Extra (If you need more to do)

-Write a c program that prompts the user for two file names (source and destination) where it copies the contents of the source file to the destination file.
+Write a c program that prompts the user for two file names (source and destination) where it copies the contents of the source file to the destination file. **Please don't just search for this code on the Internet!**.
 Note: This is to be a c program not **C++**.
 Your source file should have the extension of ".c". (ie., the statement 'cout' should NOT work in your code.)

 Sample Output